raisely/parkes-api-test/README.md

 The test runner sets up a `describe` block for each route.

 Each route is called during the **beforeAll** phase of the test.
-This is different from most test patterns, but in order to assert things about the result of a HTTP request you only need to make that request once.
+This is different from most test patterns, but this has the benefit that in order to assert things about the result of a HTTP request you only need to make that request once.

 Each route will have one `it` block for asserting the return status and body content of the route.

-If you define `block` then all the `it` blocks logically sit within the describe block for that route.
+If you define `describe` then all the `it` blocks logically sit within the describe block for that route.

 ```js